AET-DevOps26/team-devopss26/problem_statement.md

-﻿## **DevOps Course Summer 2026 Group Project Problem Statement --- AI-Integrated Life Manager App** Alexander Michael Wudy, Ahmet Coşkun, Werber Richter
+﻿## **DevOps Course Summer 2026 Group Project Problem Statement --- AI-Integrated Life Manager App** Alexander Michael Wudy, Ahmet Coşkun, Werner Richter

 **Main functionality:** The main functionality of this app is allowing the user to perform various life management activities, such as note taking, scheduling calendar events, creating to-do lists etc., all in one application.